A stack of old magazines on a desk.

 Put important documents like tax returns, medical files, insurance papers, and leases into a pile to be scanned onto your computer for safekeeping.
 Save any special photos or sentimental cards you absolutely can’t bear to part with, then recycle everything else.

-Free Bonus: Read these minimalist living tips to learn how to pare down your stuff and live with less.
+Learn more: Read these minimalist living tips to learn how to pare down your stuff and live with less.

 3. Shred personal documents